ellamosi/Ada_BMP_Library/testsuite/README.md

     ./run.py foo bar

 This will execute all tests that have either ``foo`` or ``bar`` in their name

-If Valgrind is available, add a ``--valgrind`` switch to detect memory issues such as invalid operations or leaks.

 How to write testcases
 ----------------------